The best way to share photos with family and friends

 - App sync: View and share your photos on the Dropbox app

 - Mac and Windows OS sync: See your photos inside file explorer alongside the files stored on your computer

-- Document uploads: Use the Dropbox Doc Scanner app to turn your physical photos into digital files using your phone
+- Document uploads: Use the Dropbox Doc Scanner feature to turn your physical photos into digital files using your phone

 Organize & Store